“Remember, remember, the fifth of November, gunfire, treason and plot.”

 Many children and babies are terrified by the loud bangs and sizzles of the fireworks.
 Those with babies – don’t fear!
 Once a child is old enough to understand Bonfire Night and the magic surrounding it, many will be excited for the loud bangs and booms, however others will choose to dig out their ear muffs and wait for the noise to die down.
-Try to enthuse children by giving them firework drawings to colour in and show them videos of fireworks online to gage their reactions to the often frightening but magical displays.
-Excite them with the bonfire and help them to melt their marshmallows for a tasty treat.
+Bonfire Night lovers try to enthuse children by giving them firework drawings to colour in and show them videos of fireworks online to gage their reactions to the often frightening but magical displays.
+The children help to collect wood for the bonfire and sit around it melting marshmallows.
 There are countless creative ideas available online and via Pinterest, from artsy paintings and crafts to fun food ideas – whoever thought of putting three cocktail sausages on a stick with a triangular slice of cheese above them to create a firework rocket shape has a brilliant mind!

 Pets and Fireworks

 The same goes for pets – they simply don’t understand what is going on outdoors and may find a hiding place to escape to.
-There are many products available from vets and online which help to calm your pets down and help them to relax so give them a try – although don’t forget, the bangs can be very loud, so have no expectations!
-Some animals are not affected in any way by the sounds while others will happily sleep through the madness around them.
+There are many products available from vets and online which help to calm pets down and help them to relax so give them a try – although don’t forget, the bangs can be very loud, so we have no expectations!
+Some animals aren’t scared at all and will happily sleep through the madness around them.

 It’s not only children and pets who may be scared of fireworks!

-If you hate Bonfire Night more and more each year and find yourself hiding in a den made with sofa cushions and comfy blankets whilst wearing sound-decreasing ear muffs, don’t panic.
+If you’re the sort of person who hates nights like Bonfire Night more and more each year and find yourself hiding in a den made with sofa cushions and comfy blankets whilst wearing sound-decreasing ear muffs, don’t panic.
 It’s understandable that many people with PTSD or other anxieties find themselves tensing up as we get closer to the fifth of November (and New Year’s Eve) and it may seem like the bangs will last forever, but just remember that it’s only two nights a year.
 Surround yourself with tasty treats and an extra large wine glass whilst watching your favourite movie at top volume to drown out the sounds.
-And neighbours – if you fancy enjoying a fireworks display on any other day of the year, be respectful and watch one on YouTube.
-Have you ever watched a display where the fireworks are synchronised to music?
+And watch some videos on YouTube with the sound off – you shouldn’t miss out on the magic of the skies lighting up!
+Have you ever seen a display where the fireworks are synchronised to music?
 They are especially magical!